 Tuition is Online

 It is required that you have internet and a device in order to complete your studies successfully.
-You need to be able to access: Facebook, online learner platform, undertake research online, have word, excel, powerpoint etc.
+You need to be able to access: Facebook and our online learning platform.
+You must also undertake research online and produce documents using Microsoft Office - Word, Excel, PowerPoint etc.

 Link to Mobile Compare which identifies internet providers and allows you to compare the options.